How to Raise a Confident Child

 Infants who get used to the feeling of well-being they get from attachment parenting spend the rest of their lives striving to keep this feeling.
 Because they have so much practice at feeling good, they can regain this right feeling after temporary interruptions.
 These secure infants cope better with life’s setbacks because they are motivated to repair their sense of well-being, which has become integrated into their sense of self.
 They may fall down a lot, but they are likely to wind up back on their feet.
 This concept is especially true for a child who is handicapped or seems to come into this world relatively short-changed in natural talents.

-But what if I didn’t practice all those attachment styles of parenting, you may wonder?
+But what if I didn’t practice all those attachment styles of parenting, you might wonder?
 Don’t be too hard on yourself.
-Babies are resilient and, of course, it’s never too late to start the habits that help raise a confident child.
+Babies are resilient, and, of course, it’s never too late to start the habits that help raise a confident child.
 Getting to know your child and seeing things from his point of view will help you help him learn to trust himself.
-This kind of nurturing cements together the blocks of self-worth, and can also repair them.
+This kind of nurturing cements together the blocks of self-worth and can also repair them.
 Still, the earlier the cement is applied, the smoother it goes on and the stronger it sticks.

 Parenting is therapeutic.
 In caring for your child, you often heal yourself.
 A mother with a high-need baby in our practice once declared, “My baby brings out the best and the worst in me.”
 If there are problems in your past that affect your present parenting, confront them.
 Get psychological help if they are interfering with your ability to remain calm and parent effectively.